dashjay/dashjay/README.md

 - I'm currently working on a highly consistent database called ByteKV at Bytedance.
 - Prior to joining Bytedance, I was an AI-Infra Software Engineer at Megvii.
 There, I developed a cold volume storage solution that supports various training processes in Megvii Research.

 I hold a Bachelor's degree in Information Security from USTB.
-I also participated in the cnsoftbei competition and won the National level gold medal, along with a prize of $1500.